tlbravo/Windows-Laptops-Analysis/README.md

 ![topten](Images/topten.PNG)

-Grouping by laptop Brand then sorting by the highest Rating, we have a dataframe of the top 10 laptops.
-Lenovo has the most laptops in this dataframe.
+Grouping by laptop Brand then sorting by the highest Satisfaction Score, we have a dataframe of the top 10 laptops.
+Lenovo and Dell have the most laptops in this dataframe.
 A user can reference this information when choosing a laptop.

 ## Conclusion

-Leveraging the Pandas, Plotly, and Seaborn, I was able to craft insightful visualizations of Windows laptops based on their specifications.
-Users can easily discern trends, compare different models, and make informed decisions on what laptop to purchase.

 After exploring and cleaning the dataset, I found certain trends and patterns among various laptop brands.
 Lenovo, Dell, HP, Acer, and Microsoft were the top 5 brands in terms of the highest number of laptops, potentially impacting user ratings.
 A greater number of products in the market provides more opportunities for a company to study consumer trends, adapt strategies, and introduce better products.